gilch/hissp/docs/lissp_quickstart.rst

    ('builtins..print', 'A', 'B', 'C')

-   ;; Qualification prevents accidental name collisions in ;; programmatically generated code.
-But qualification doesn't work on ;; local variables, which can't be imported.
+   ;; Full qualification prevents accidental name collisions in ;; programmatically generated code.
+But full qualification doesn't work on ;; local variables, which can't be imported.
 For these, we use a template ;; count prefix instead of a qualifier to ensure a variable can only ;; be used in the same template it was defined in.
 The gensym reader